fractalbass/data_science/_posts/2017-09-01-data_science_16.markdown

 I hope you have enjoyed this post.
 Please tune in next time for a deeper exploration into the topics of randomness, chaos and non-linearity.

-Now if you will excuse me, I am going to go put on some headphones and listen to Joni Mitchell while I mow my yard.
+Now, if you will excuse me, I am going to go put on some headphones and listen to Joni Mitchell while I mow my yard.